jaykhan-dev/portfolio-docs/docs/resume.md

 _Freelance | Ottawa, ON | May 2021 - Present_

-- Helping clients modernize their UI with React/Next and UI libraries
+- Helping clients modernize their UI with React/Next, Sveltekit and UI libraries
 - Testing for accessibility, user experience, responsiveness
+- Fixing UI/UX bugs using JavaScript testing libraries
 - Working closely with marketing teams, developers and stakeholders

 ### Lighthouse Labs